marrit-git/csGED/README.md

 ## Contact
 For further questions regarding this code, please refer to the manuscript or contact me (Marrit Zuure) at my github-associated e-mail address.

+## Footnotes
+<a name="fn1">1</a>: The recomputed GEDs may be subtly different from the ones provided.
+This is because the data was converted from double to single precision prior to distribution.

+<a name="fn2">2</a>: The recomputed simulations may also differ from the ones provided.
+The default random generator was changed in MATLAB 2019a, which may be the cause.
+Alternatively, if you've changed any of the simulation code, the code path may have diverged after setting the random seed, yielding different results.
+The overall conclusions should be robust to these changes.